Dalas121/Heir_2_The_Throne/README.md

 ----Chantal:
 - Anekron's story

-----Elrian:
+- quest: what?
+Lintanir maybe?
+Maybe no quest at all?

+----Elrian (TODO: rename her):
 - Custom unit, loyal and intelligent.
 - alchemist and researcher.
 Clinical and inquisitive personality, with occasional hints of "mad scientist".
-- starts L3 so I only need to make one sprite. +4 heals (no regen).
-Throws firebombs (high damage) and toxic sachels (poison), with a weak melee.
+- starts L3 so I only need to make one sprite.
+Throws firebombs (high damage), toxic sachels (poison), and smoke bombs (smoke).
+No melee.
 - portrait: https://github.com/wtactics/art/blob/master/WT/Potion%20Making/Potion%20Making.png
 - quest: bring her to the woses at the underground channels/grey grove.
 She's fascinated by them and asks you to let her stay behind.